quazardous/silex-user-pack/README.md

 NB: user pack should be mounted on `/` (option `user.mount_prefix`, see [Configurable Pack](https://github.com/quazardous/silex-pack#configurable-pack));

 ## Options
-NB: the 'user.' prefix is relative to the pack name.
+NB: the `'user.'` prefix is derived from to the pack name (decamelize short namespace).

 - `user.firewalls`